Memphis vs. Navy NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over 52.5 points in all five games this season.
+- Memphis and its opponents have combined to go over 55 points in all five games this season.

-- Navy and its opponents have combined to score more than 52.5 points in three of five games this season.
+- Navy's games have gone over 55 points in three of five chances this season.

-- Thursday's over/under is 1.1 points lower than the two team's combined 53.6 points per game average.
+- Thursday's over/under is 1.4 points higher than the combined 53.6 PPG average of the two teams.

-- This contest's over/under is 12.4 points under the 64.9 these two squads combine to give up per game in 2021.
+- The 64.9 points per game these two squads have surrendered to opponents this season are 9.9 more than the 55 total in this contest.

-- The 48.2 PPG average total in Midshipmen games this season is 4.3 points fewer than this game's over/under.
+- The 55 over/under in this game is 6.8 points higher than the 48.2 average total in Midshipmen games this season.

 Memphis Stats and Trends

-- Thus far this year Memphis has one win against the spread.
+- Memphis has one win against the spread in six games this year.

-- The Tigers have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.
+- The Tigers have yet to cover the spread this season when favored by 10.5 points or more.

-- Memphis' games this year have gone over the total in three out of five opportunities (60%).
+- Memphis' games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).

-- Memphis is 0-1 against the spread and 2-0 overall in games when it records more than 32.2 points.
+- Memphis is 0-1 against the spread and 2-0 overall this season when the team puts up more than 32.2 points.

-- When Memphis churns out more than 360.6 yards, the team is 0-4 against the spread and 2-3 overall.
+- When Memphis picks up more than 360.6 yards, the team is 0-4 against the spread and 2-3 overall.

 - The Tigers have turned the ball over 10 times this season, three more turnovers than the Midshipmen have forced (7).